hleveillegauvin/CodingClub/README.md

 curl -s "https://api.spotify.com/v1/albums/3PRoXYsngSwjEQWR5PsHWR/" -H "Authorization: Bearer $token" | jq -r '.tracks.items[] | [.artists[].name, "Revolver", .name, .duration_ms] | @csv'

-That works ok, but the fact that it’s hard coded makes it harder for us to reuse the code.
+That works ok, but the fact that it’s hardcoded makes it harder for us to reuse the code.
 A better solution would be to assign the value of the album’s name stored under `.name` to a variable, and then call that variable when needed:

     curl -s "https://api.spotify.com/v1/albums/3PRoXYsngSwjEQWR5PsHWR/" -H "Authorization: Bearer $token" | jq -r '.name as $album_name | .tracks.items[] | [.artists[].name, $album_name, .name, .duration_ms] | @csv'